bodkan/ku-introgression2024/README.md

 Let's try if we can plot the theoretical exponential decay from the estimated time of admixture.

-First, because the exponential plot above shows the decay of the size of introgressed tracts in bins, the $\lambda$ parameter determines the decay with each sucessive bin.
+First, because the exponential tract decay you plotted above shows the decay of the length of introgressed tracts in bins, the $\lambda$ parameter determines the decay expected for tracts falling into to successive bins (so decay of longer and longer tracts).
 However, our recombination rate $r$ which features in the equation to compute $\lambda$ above describes recombination in units of base pairs, not bins.
-First compute the average increase in tract length as we move from bin to bin:
+In order to be able to plot the theoretical exponential decay curve, we therefore first need to compute the average increase in tract lengths from bin to bin:

 ```
 # compute the average length in each bin